TimBurg/MA_thesis_markdown/source/07_theory.md

 For the reading convenience we stipulate the requirements on $\varphi$ in the following space:
 $$\mathcal{G}^m = \big\{\varphi \in H^1(\Omega, \mathbb{R})) \quad \big| \quad 0\leq \varphi \leq 1 \quad \text{and} \quad \int_\Omega \varphi dx = m \cdot \text{vol}(\Omega) \big\}$$
-These requirements are later taken care of by complementary slackness and a lagrange multiplier respectively.
+These requirements are later taken care of by terms from the Karush-Kuhn-Tucker theory, namely the complementary slackness and a lagrange multiplier.

 As stated, an additional term has to be added to the compliance functional as to force condensation of the phasefield and regularize the occurence of jumps.
-The term used is due to [@takezawa_shape_2010]:
+The term used is due to [@takezawa_shape_2010] and is sometimes called the Ginzburg-Landau Energy:

 $$ E^\varepsilon = \int_\Omega \frac{\varepsilon}{2} |\nabla \varphi|^2 + \frac{1}{\varepsilon} \Psi(\varphi) dx $$

 The potential $\Psi(\varphi)$ serves as the condensation potential that forces the phase field to either 0 or 1.
-Here, an obstacle potential is used while for the analysis, a differentiable double-well potential is employed:
+Here, an obstacle potential is used while for the analysis, a differentiable double-well potential is considered:
 $$\Psi_\text{dw}(\varphi) = \frac{1}{4} (\varphi^2 - \varphi)^2$$

 $$\Psi_\text{obs} = \begin{cases} (1-\varphi)\varphi,  \quad \text{if}\ \varphi \in [0,1]\\